0xcert/techpaper/src/whitepaper.md

 Certification represents assurance by an independent accredited body of conformity to specific requirements.
 It covers products and their components, services, people and systems.

-Digitization of different assets has already introduced a new way of storing and sharing information online, making certification cheaper and more convenient for all involved parties.
+Digitalization of different assets has already introduced a new way of storing and sharing information online, making certification cheaper and more convenient for all involved parties.
 However, the ability to easily copy and share this data, also makes it vulnerable for various exploits, hacks and falsifications.

 <img src="images/2.svg" height="220" />